jdhollis/rabbitmq-management-cookbook/README.md

 # Description

-Installs the rabbitmq-management plugin and dependencies.
+Installs the rabbitmq-management plugin and dependencies and tells rabbitmq-server to restart.

 # Requirements